-Quarterly instalment notices will be sent approximately four to six weeks before the due date.
+Quarterly installment notices will be sent approximately four to six weeks before the due date.

-The Annual Rate Notice is also your first instalment notice - you will not receive a reminder to pay the first instalment, please use your annual notice to make this payment.
+The Annual Rate Notice is also your first installment notice - you will not receive a reminder to pay the first installment, please use your annual notice to make this payment.

-For your convenience, you can now Register to receive your Rates Notice online.
-Please note that you will need your Rates assessment number to register.
+Please Note: You will need your Rates assessment number to register.